yoanesber/Go-Idempotency-with-Redis/README.md

 CREATE USER appuser WITH PASSWORD 'app@123';

 -- Allow user to connect to database
-GRANT CONNECT, TEMP, CREATE ON DATABASE payment_service TO appuser;
+GRANT CONNECT, TEMP, CREATE ON DATABASE golang_demo TO appuser;

 -- Grant permissions on public schema
 GRANT USAGE, CREATE ON SCHEMA public TO appuser;